Michelle Gayle: 1990–1993

-Gayle later appeared as an extra in TV Drama London's Burning and in the Children's ITV television programme Press Gang in 1990 as a background member of the news team, and that same year she won the role of Hattie Tavernier in the popular BBC soap opera EastEnders.
+Gayle later appeared as an extra in TV drama London's Burning and in the Children's ITV television programme Press Gang in 1990 as a background member of the news team, and that same year she won the role of Hattie Tavernier in the BBC soap opera EastEnders.
 The introduction of the Tavernier family heralded the first time that an entire family had joined the programme all at once.
 Their introduction was also a well-intentioned attempt to portray a wider range of black characters than had previously been achieved on the show.
 Gayle's character remained in the show for three years as Ian Beale's PA and was featured in an array of storylines including being abandoned by her fiancé Steve Elliot (Mark Monero) and suffering a miscarriage as a result.
 However, music was always Gayle's first passion, and in 1993 she left EastEnders to pursue a singing career.

 1999 onwards

 In 1999, Gayle played Belle, the lead female, in Disney's Beauty and the Beast, and she returned to television acting in 2003, guest-starring in the BBC television dramas Doctors and Holby City.
-She went on to play the role of Lara in the Five soap opera, Family Affairs (2005), and played the lead female character, Yvonne, in the film Joy Division, which was released in November 2006.
+She went on to play the role of Lara in the Five soap opera Family Affairs (2005), and played the lead female character, Yvonne, in the film Joy Division, which was released in November 2006.
 The film tells the story of a German boy who is orphaned in World War II and then groomed as a KGB sleeper.
-Gayle starred in Jason Barrett's British feature film The Naked Poet as character Joanne, which was screened in London's Mayfair Hotel December 2011.
+Gayle starred in Jason Barrett's British feature film The Naked Poet as character Joanne; it was screened in London's Mayfair Hotel in December 2011.

-On stage, she played the role of Brenda in Angie Le Mar's The Brothers at the Hackney Empire in April 2006, and she went on to play Jill in Pat Ashworth's ensemble stage production, Mum's the Word, which toured the UK from February to June 2007.
+On stage, she played the role of Brenda in Angie Le Mar's The Brothers at the Hackney Empire in April 2006, and she went on to play Jill in Pat Ashworth's ensemble stage production Mum's the Word, which toured the UK from February to June 2007.
 She appeared in the CBBC series Wolfblood as Imara.

-In March 2018, she began playing the role of as Alison in the musical Son of a Preacher Man, which is based on the life of Dusty Springfield.
+In March 2018, she began playing the role of Alison in the musical Son of a Preacher Man, which is based on the life of Dusty Springfield.

-She is currently playing the role of Hermione Granger in the West End production of Harry Potter and the Cursed Child.
+In November 2019, she began playing the role of Hermione Granger in the West End production of Harry Potter and the Cursed Child.